List of submissions to the 84th Academy Awards for Best Foreign Language Film

-This is a list of submissions to the 84th Academy Awards for Best Foreign Language Film.
+This is a list of submissions to the 84th Academy Awards for the Best Foreign Language Film.
 The Academy of Motion Picture Arts and Sciences (AMPAS) has invited the film industries of various countries to submit their best film for the Academy Award for Best Foreign Language Film every year since the award was created in 1956.
 The award is presented annually by the Academy to a feature-length motion picture produced outside the United States that contains primarily non-English dialogue.
 The Foreign Language Film Award Committee oversees the process and reviews all the submitted films.
-Nine shortlisted contenders were revealed a week before the announcement of the Oscar nominations.

-The deadline for all countries to send in their submissions was 3 October 2011.
-The submitted motion pictures must be first released theatrically in their respective countries between 1 October 2010 and 30 September 2011.
-On 13 October, AMPAS announced that 63 countries had been accepted to participate in the competition for the 2012 Best Foreign Language Film Oscar, including a first-time submission from New Zealand.
-On 18 January 2012 the nine shortlisted entries were announced.
-Six days later, the five nominees were announced.
+For the 84th Academy Awards, the submitted motion pictures must have first been released theatrically in their respective countries between 1 October 2010 and 30 September 2011.
+The deadline for submissions to the Academy was 3 October 2011.
+65 countries submitted films, and 63 were found to be eligible by AMPAS and screened for voters.
+New Zealand submitted a film for the first time.
+After the 9-film shortlist was announced on 18 January 2012, the five nominees were announced on 24 January 2012.

 Iran won the award for the first time with A Separation by Asghar Farhadi, which was also nominated for Original Screenplay.